amy-tabb/basic-camera-calibration/README.md

 Printing help for camera-as-scanner
 OPTIONAL FLAGS WITHOUT ARGUMENT ------------------- --help                        No arguments.
 Prints this help information.
+--zero-tangent                            No arguments.
+In the camera calibration part, sets the tangential components of radial distortion (p1, p2) to zero.
+--zero-k3                                 No arguments.
+In the camera calibration part, sets the 3rd radial distortion k value to zero.

 DIRECTORIES AND PATHS ----------------------- --input=[STRING]              Mandatory, has to be a directory.